What is RNA interference (RNAi)?

 Gene Silencing

-RNAi effectively suppresses gene expression, enabling selective gene silencing to study phenotype consequences.
+RNAi enables targeted gene knockdown, enabling selective gene silencing to study gene function and disease mechanisms.

 Functional Genomics